Low-alcohol ciders: adult soft drink…or just fancy apple juice?

 Cider drinkers now have more choice than ever before, including a decent number of low-alcohol or alcohol-free ciders.

 The big question for cider-makers aiming for the bottom end of ABV range is: can they make a drink that tastes like a decent cider, rather than…well, just apple juice?
 We decided to find out.

 Here they are, in no particular order…so, take you pick!

-We’ve noted their alcoholic strength – they range from 0% to 1% – and how many calories they have.
+Where we could get the information, we’ve also noted how many calories they have.
 If you need more information on alcohol and calories, you can get it here.